varigence/docs/bimlflex/release-notes/new-features-2018.1.md

 ### Quick Parse

-A `Quick Parse` option for BimlStudio has been added as an options to only load placeholder objects from metadata when modelling.
-This allows faster modelling in BimlFlex and uses less resources for representing packages in BimlStudio.
+A `Quick Parse` option for BimlStudio has been added as an options to only load placeholder objects from metadata when modeling.
+This allows faster modeling in BimlFlex and uses less resources for representing packages in BimlStudio.
 Once Packages needs to be built, disable the `Quick Parse` setting and refresh the metadata to have BimlStudio populated with full fidelity objects.

 ### Split `Use My ConnectionStrings` and `Use My Exclusions`